3 ways to improve your indoor air quality

 The fumes and chemicals from common household cleaning products are big-time offenders of indoor air quality.
 Ironically, things like commercial “air fresheners” are some of the most toxic stuff around (and often have labels on them informing the use not to inhale… even though the product is designed to be sprayed in the air?)

 There are so many basic recipes out there to help you get rid of the toxic stuff for good while improving indoor air quality, too.
-If you aren’t sure where to start, consider checking out my new ebook: Toxic Free.
+If you aren’t sure where to start, consider checking out my new ebook: All Natural Living.
 It’s perfect for those looking to remove harmful toxins for good.
 You’ll also simplify your life and put a few extra bucks in your pocket to boot.

 Tell me, what do you do to improve indoor air quality?